California Supply Chain Transparency Act Statement

 Tiffany has long been committed to ensuring respect of the International Labour Organization Core Conventions, United Nations Universal Declaration of Human Rights, and United Nations Global Compact.
 These standards are central to our responsible business policies and are the foundation for many of Tiffany’s labor-related policies.

-Our commitment to avoiding modern slavery, human trafficking, and forced labor is also reflected in the Tiffany & Co.
-Supplier Code of Conduct.
-The Supplier Code of Conduct sets out general principles and requirements that are applicable to all suppliers.
+Our commitment to identifying, preventing, and mitigating modern slavery, human trafficking and forced labor is also reflected in the Tiffany Supplier Code of Conduct.
+The Supplier Code of Conduct, which Tiffany may from time to time amend in its discretion, sets out general principles and requirements that are applicable to all suppliers.
 Further, our supply chain partners, their subcontractors that are approved to provide goods or services to Tiffany, and select service providers, are required to fully comply with the Supplier Code of Conduct as a part of our purchasing agreements.
-The Code sets clear expectations for Tiffany’s suppliers, including that all employment must be voluntary:
+The Code sets clear expectations for Tiffany’s suppliers, including that all employment must be voluntary, with the current Code specifying as follows:

 All workers shall be free to leave their employment without threat or coercion.
 Suppliers shall not employ forced, indentured, debt-bonded or convict labor, nor use any practice to coerce the continued employment of any person, such as requiring employees to pay recruitment commissions or withholding any personal or travel documents.
 Suppliers shall monitor relationships with recruitment agencies or contracted labor for risk of human trafficking and compliance with applicable anti-slavery laws.